mwong126/DE-CardShufflerProject/README.md

 I selected various motors, motor drivers and a SBC to make my project work.

 L298N Motor Driver - This motor driver is able to connect to two different motors and is able to power 12V motors which is why I chose it.
-Additionally is was cheap and very intutive to use.
-Furthermore, some of my friends had used this motor driver in the past, giving me an additional resource on how to use it without having to look up videos on it.
+Additionally is was cheap and very intutive to use making it better than other options.
+Furthermore, some of my friends had used this motor driver in the past, giving me an additional resource on how to use it without having to look up videos on it, which is another reason that I used it over other options.
 	![IMG_1671](https://github.com/user-attachments/assets/5b2abf32-3450-4b5a-ad97-31e3d963341f)

 DC 12V 30RPM N20 Encoder Motor High Torque -  These motors were very small and lightweight making it easy to use multiple of them in my project, also there were multiple options for torque gearing when buying them.
 I chose the 100 rpm versions since I would not need an excessive amount of speed but rather a lot of torque, which is why these motors were a good option.
+The ability of the motors to also have an encoder meant that if i wanted to use them for later projects they can measure their location making it useful.
 ![IMG_1670](https://github.com/user-attachments/assets/ef2d7d4e-2bfd-4b52-9aa7-83ef9cd63b7d)

 Raspberry Pi - I chose the Raspberry Pi as my SBC because it is easy to work with and I was already familiar with it.